jeffallen/remote-notification/app-backend/README.md

 - **Separate Service**: Runs independently from user data systems
 - **Individual Notifications**: Each token sent separately to maintain isolation
 - **No User Association**: Tokens never linked to accounts or profiles
-- **End-to-End Encryption**: RSA-4096 encryption from client to notification backend
+- **Hybrid Encryption**: AES-GCM with RSA-protected keys from client to notification backend

 ## Features